krussll/etsysimplicity/_posts/2020-09-30-what-the-stamp-means-on-lawn-bowls.md

 <img src="/assets/images/lawn-bowls-stamp/old-stamp.png" alt="" height="200px" style="max-height: 200px;" />

-They will look different depending on when the bowl was manufactured, or when it was last tested.
+They will look different depending on when the bowl was manufactured, or when it was last tested, as different designs have been brought out over the years.

 The latest style, and the most common, is the first.
 This was brought in in 2013 to co-inside with the latest regulations from World Bowls.